mbcovid19updates/mbcovid19updates.github.io/README.md

 <a name="vaccine"></a>
 ## Vaccine Eligibility

-_Last updated: November 3, 2021_
+_Last updated: November 22, 2021_

 This is a summary of current vaccine eligibility.
 We do our best to keep it up to date, but you can also view the [Official Vaccine Eligibility](https://www.gov.mb.ca/covid19/vaccine/eligibility-criteria.html) information page on the Manitoba website.

 ### First Doses

-- **Anyone born on or before December 31, 2009** (roughly age 11½ and up) is eligible to receive their first dose of a COVID vaccine.
+- **Anyone aged 5 and up is eligible to receive their first dose of a COVID vaccine.
-   - Young people under the age of 18 must receive _Pfizer_ for both doses, as this is currently the only vaccine approved for use in this age group.
+   - Young people aged 5-11 must receive a special pediatric (smaller) dose of _Pfizer_ for both doses, as this is currently the only vaccine approved for use in this age group.

 ### Second Doses